waleed4we/ai-tools-usage-productivity-analytics/readme.md

 - Where are the strongest monetization opportunities?
 - What strategic actions can be derived from the data?

-The overall project follows the complete data analytics workflow:

 **Data Generation → Database Design → Data Loading → Validation → SQL Analysis → Business Findings → Strategic Recommendations**